Does vulvodynia last forever? Tyra Banks: me, myself, and my vagina

 Does vulvodynia last forever?

-She informed me that she had found the cure to the pain condition I had in my vulva, and she held a vial in her hand containing a white fluid I needed to fix it.
+She informed me that she had found the cure for the pain in my vulva, and she held a vial in her hand containing a white fluid I needed to fix it.
 I cried.
 I was so happy; I cried tears of joy.
 And then I woke up.
 It felt like I had just had a nightmare.

-I promptly made a request the next day to my physiotherapist to refer me to my local hospital’s multidisciplinary vulvar pain program.
+I promptly requested my physiotherapist to refer me to my local hospital’s multidisciplinary vulvar pain program the next day.
 And within a couple of months, I was thankfully given an appointment.
-This fourth specialist asked me detailed questions, even down to my mental health.
+This fourth specialist asked me detailed questions about my mental health.